Heaters are an essential item in Canberra but, if not used correctly, they can cause fires.

-Many house fires are caused by the unsafe use of heaters.
-Heating safety involves the correct installation and maintenance, supervision of children and pets, safe clearance distances, use of correct fuels and adherence to the manufacturers instructions.
+Heating safety involves correct installation and maintenance, the supervision of children and pets, safe clearance distances, use of correct fuels and adherence to the manufacturer’s instructions.

 Here are some helpful tips to ensure you use heaters in a safe manner:

-- Maintenance of heating equipment should be carried out as recommended by
+- Maintenance of heating equipment should be carried-out as recommended by the manufacturer:

-- Ensure only the approved fuel is used in liquid-fuelled heaters.
+- Ensure only the approved fuel is used in liquid fueled heaters.